Cis8/Authorization-for-web-app-API-request-to-a-Express-JS-Server---ATIPL-Course/README.md

 The HTML file of the Protected component will show the JSON body of the request if the requestState variable is equals to 0 (was successfull), an error message otherwise (requestState is 1).

+##### FormService service

+It is the service that actually send the http REST API requests to the backend server.
+It functioning is really simple: the REST request is of the GET type and the given headers are attached to it and the name is concatenated with the given string (representing the resource name in our case).

 ### Okta developer CLI